kyungoh22/nmt_lstm/README.md

-This is Part 1 of my three-part Neural Machine Translation project.
+- This is Part 1 of my three-part Neural Machine Translation project.

-The overview of the project is as follows:
-- Part 1: LSTMs
-- Part 2: Attention
-- Part 3: Transformer
+- For Part 2, based on Attention, please see [here](https://github.com/kyungoh22/nmt_attention)
+- For Part 3, based on a Transformer, please see [here]((https://github.com/kyungoh22/nmt_transformer))

 # Neural Machine Translation with LSTMs